grumpyjames/slippymap/rewriting_slippy_map_part_one.md

+### Previously, on misguided elm experiments:

-A while back, I wrote a map tiling library in elm.
+I wrote a mapping library!
 Why?
 Because interop is always a pain, and I wanted to write an elm application that was heavily dependent on geographic data.

 At the time, I got the implementation to 'good enough' and then got on with writing the app.
 In case anyone was interested, I stuck a